wufoo/docs/source/index.md

 url = 'https://fishbowl.wufoo.com/api/v3/forms.json'
 auth = HTTPBasicAuth('AOI6-LFKL-VM1Q-IEX9', 'footastic')
-requests.get(url, auth=auth)
+response  =requests.get(url, auth=auth)
+response.json()
 ```

-> Make sure to replace `AOI6-LFKL-VM1Q-IEX9` with your API key.
+> Make sure to replace `AOI6-LFKL-VM1Q-IEX9` with your API key and `fishbowl` with your own subdomain.
 The second value `footastic` is required, but can be anything

 Wufoo uses [Basic Auth](http://www.ietf.org/rfc/rfc2617.txt) with API Keys to allow access to the API.